apify/apify-docs/sources/platform/integrations/actors/integrating_actors_via_api.md

 * The `shouldInterpolateStrings` field needs to be set to `true`, otherwise the variables won’t work.
 * Add `isApifyIntegration` field with the value `true`.
 This is a helper that turns on the Actor integration UI, if the above conditions are met.

-Not meeting the conditions does not mean that the webhook won’t work, it will just be displayed as a regular HTTP webhook in Apify Console.
+Not meeting the conditions does not mean that the webhook won’t work; it will just be displayed as a regular HTTP webhook in Apify Console.

 The webhook should look something like this: